 Fixed Assets – Definition and Meaning

 In accounting, fixed assets are assets which cannot be converted into cash immediately.
-These are mainly tangible assets used in production having a useful life of more than one accounting period.
+Mainly, they are tangible assets used in production having a useful life of more than one accounting period.
 Unlike current assets or liquid assets, fixed assets are for the purpose of deriving long-term benefits.

 - Land improvement (e.g. irrigation)